Paraphrasing vs Coreferring: Two Sides of the Same Coin: Chirps*: Leveraging Coreference Information for Paraphrasing

 Note that the ECB+ annotations are context-dependent.
-Thus a pair of predicates that is in principle coreferable may be annotated as non-coreferring in a given context.
-To reduce the rate of such false-negative examples, we validated all the negative examples and a sample of the positive examples using Amazon Mechanical Turk.
-Following \newcite{shwartz-etal-2017-acquiring}, we annotated the templates with 3 argument instantiations from their original tweets.
+Thus a pair of predicates that are in principle coreferable may be annotated as non-coreferring in a given context.
+To reduce the rate of such false-negative examples, we validated all the candidate negative examples and a sample of the positive examples using Amazon Mechanical Turk.
+Following \newcite{shwartz-etal-2017-acquiring}, we annotated the templates while presenting 3 argument instantiations from their original tweets.
 Thus, we only included in the final data predicate pairs with at least 3 supporting pairs.
 We required that workers have 99\% approval rate on at least 1,000 prior tasks and pass a qualification test.

 \tabcolsep{2pt}